palet-global/palma.py/README.md

 - Queue and Threads support for multiple inference requests
 - Support for Apple Metal, CUDA and CPU
 - Support for CPU fallback on Apple Metal
+- Support for OpenAI API format, so you can use any library built for OpenAI

 **Supported Platforms**
 - MacOS